mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 })
 ```

-In our current implementation, the function that calls the executor should make sure that either `fulfill` or `reject` is called once, subsequent calls should be ignored
+In our current implementation, the function that calls the executor should make sure that either `fulfill` or `reject` is called only once.
+Subsequent calls should be ignored:

 {{< snippet lang="javascript" line="2,5,6,11,12" >}}
 function doResolve(promise, executor) {